 In September 2016, a stay was granted at the Superior Court for the State of California, Los Angeles County, in Yogina Rezko v.
 XBiotech Inc., John Simard, Queena Han and WR Hambrecht & Co., LLC, in light of the ongoing case, Linh Tran v.
 XBiotech Inc., John Simard and Queena Han, in the U.S. District Court for the Western District of Texas, leaving plaintiffs with an opportunity re-file a complaint in Texas.
 In October 2016, the Texas securities class action lawsuit was dismissed with prejudice.
-The California plaintiffs did not re-file a complaint in Texas, and thus XBiotech continues to defend against this securities class action lawsuit.
-A hearing date has been rescheduled for June 7, 2017, has been set at the Superior Court for the State of California, Los Angeles County.
-We are unable to estimate the outcome of the California matter or the resulting financial impact to us, if any.
+At the June 7, 2017 hearing at the Superior Court for the State of California, Los Angeles County, we were granted a motion on the grounds of forum non conveniens.
+The judge ruled that the case belonged in Texas, not in California.
+The case is nevertheless stayed, due to California procedural rules, and not dismissed.
+A status conference is tentatively scheduled for January 2018.